quarterstar/nixtra/README.md

 ## ❓ About Project

+Nixtra is **your** Linux distribution that is fully declarative, immutable, reproducible, modular, ephemeral, mostly stable, tailored to your specific needs but without heavy bloat, extremely extensive with security measures, equipped with sane defaults, and packaged with a pleasing environment with a myriad of utilities.
+This is what I wanted when I started learning NixOS, and I hope that if you try this, you too will realize that it is truly something great.

 Nixtra is a fully-featured, hardened and extensible that focuses on anonymity, privacy and security *while still being eye candy*.
 It is designed to:

-- Provide an ideal environment for: gaming; programming; the use of multimedia applications; security analysis and virtualization.
+- Provide an ideal environment for gaming, programming, research, security analysis, virtualization, and more.
 - Give the ability to switch between different profiles in within a single user, each designated a different role, to prevent distractions and straighten my workflow.
-- Harden the security of any system and implement sane defaults for opsec.
+- Harden the security of any system with minimal compromises and implement sane defaults for opsec.
 - Be easily understandable, customizable and extensible by other NixOS users interested in the use and/or further development of the configuration.
-- Patch out the weird quirks that come with using NixOS on personal computers.
+- Patch out the weird quirks that come with using NixOS.
 - Make NixOS easier to use and customize.

 Why NixOS?
 Because impure system state should be volatile and the rest should be declarative and immutable.
 Or because of my security paranoia :p